SanderKnape/cognito-apigateway-jwt/README.md

 This will:

 1. Execute a non-authenticated request to the API: this will return a 401 Unauthorized
 2. Create and confirm a test user.
-The e-mailadres doesn't have to exist
+The e-mail address doesn't have to exist
 3. Request a JWT token using the username's e-mail and password
 4. Execute an authenticated request to the API using the JWT token: this returns a 200 OK